tratteria/tratteria/README.md

 ### Backend

-You can either use Kubernetes or Docker Compose for the deployment.

-#### Using Kubernates
 Ensure Kubernetes is installed and correctly configured on your machine before executing these commands.

-- Navigate to the deployments/kubernates directory and run:
+- Navigate to the deployments/kubernetes directory and run:

 ```bash
 ./deploy.sh